Higher Degree Research Student Candidature Policy

 Once the recommendation has been approved by the Research Committee, the Chair will notify the student and the Program Director of the outcome.
 Based on feedback from supervisor and student, supervisor(s) will be confirmed by the Program Director at this stage, in accordance with the Research Supervision Policy.

 Extension of Candidature

 A HDR student is considered out of time if s/he has utilised the FTE of the candidature period without submitting a thesis for examination.
 While research students are automatically re-enrolled in the program based on continued satisfactory progress, this process will cease when the FTE candidature period expires.
 If a student has not yet submitted a thesis for examination, s/he needs to formally apply for an extension of candidature with the permission of the supervisor (this rule does not apply for students who are in the process of making requested revisions on a submitted thesis).

 The application for extension of candidature must specify the reasons for the request, and the plan for completion.
-Requests for extension of candidature are reviewed for approval by the Director of Research and may be granted an extension for a specified period.
+Requests for extension of candidature are reviewed for approval by the Deputy Vice President (DVP) - Research and Standards and may be granted an extension for a specified period.
 Unsuccessful candidates must apply for re-admission.
 Application for re-admission also applies to students whose candidature has expired without a formal application for extension of candidature.
-For students who re-apply, the period of candidature from the re-admission is to be determined by the Program Director, in consultation with the Director of Research.
+For students who re-apply, the period of candidature from the re-admission is to be determined by the Program Director, in consultation with the DVP Research and Standards.
 Usual AC enrolment fees would apply for re-admitted candidates.

 Leave of Absence